cryptophobic/OrenPrototype/ANIMATION_DISCUSSION.md

     ↓
 SpriteRenderer receives event and updates sprite
 ```
 **Implementation approach**:
 - Shape uses property setters to detect state/orientation changes
 - When changed, Shape emits event automatically via event bus
 - CoordinateHolder doesn't need to know about rendering

 **User's comment**: "My previous crazy idea was in catching all the updates in Shape and emit event for CoordinateHolder and coordinateholder emits an event with name and animation data.
 It would be an overhead if we used kafka or something like this but within 1 process it could work."

+**Concerns**:
+Shape doesn't know about CoordinateHolder's name, so it can't emit an event with a name.
+But we need it.
+For that reason I was thinking about emitting events from Shape to CoordinateHolder, and then from CoordinateHolder to SpriteRenderer.
+But this would be an overhead and not scalable.
+Under scalable I mean that currently with 1 process emitting events is cheap.

 #### Option B: Centralized AnimationController